-Soft tissue work helps break up fibrosis, or excessive connective tissue formation that may be limiting range of motion and muscle performance.
+Soft tissue work helps break up fibrosis, or excessive connective tissue formation that may be limiting the range of motion and muscle performance.
 Scar tissue, overuse and poor posture can lead to improper cross-linking of fibers and impede function.
 Additionally, soft tissue work can increase circulation, decrease swelling, decrease pain, promote relaxation and increase function.

 Soft tissue work combined with the human touch of physical therapy aims to break up the adhesions that are holding you back so that muscles can move in the right way.
-Soft tissue massage realigns fibers and manually lengthens muscles so that you can move on to stretching, strengthening and retraining your body to work in an optimal pain free and strain free way.
+Soft tissue massage realigns fibers and manually lengthens muscles so that you can move on to stretching, strengthening and retraining your body to work in an optimal pain-free and strain free way.

 Our therapists at Miccass Physical Therapy are amazing with their hands.
-We have developed the “brain in our fingers” that will help give us insight about muscle performance.
+We have developed the “brain in our fingers” that will help give us insight into muscle performance.
 The individualized attention we give to each patient allows us to give you the best results possible by combining soft tissue work, passive stretching and active range of motion exercises.
-The human touch is one of those things for which there is no equal.
+The human touch is one of those things for which there is not equal.
 Call us today to find out how the therapists at Miccass Physical Therapy can touch your life and make your soft tissue pain fade away!